Chia-Network/chia-docs/docs/01introduction/intro-to-cryptocurrencies.md

 With this consensus mechanism in place, attacking the network becomes very difficult.
 If an attacker wants to "rewrite history" by creating an alternative blockchain, they'll need to create new blocks faster than the honest actors in the system.
 Because of the proof of work that is required to create each block, the attacker will need to generate hashes faster than all other computers in the network, combined.
 This is known as a "51% attack" and is discussed in greater detail later [Section 3.14](/docs/03consensus/attacks-and-countermeasures "Section 3.14: Attacks and Countermeasures").

 Proof of Work solves the double-spend problem -- only one computer can create a block at any one time.
 It also solves the Sybil problem -- not only does creating a block require a real-world investment in hardware, but it also gives no advantage to someone who creates multiple identities.
-This person has the same probability of winning whether they're using one identity or a million.
+This person has the same probability of winning, whether they're using one identity or a million.

 <div style={{textAlign: 'center'}}>